-How to price handmade jewelry
+How to price jewelry handmade

 Pricing handmade jewelry involves considering various factors to ensure that you cover your costs, make a profit, and remain competitive in the market.
 Here's a step-by-step guide to help you determine the right pricing for your handmade jewelry: